 Aims & Objectives

-- Identify the key requirements and benefits of the ISM Code
+- Provide the key requirements and benefits of the ISM Code

-- Provide the knowledge and skills required in accordance with the guidance and recommendation given by the IMO MSC-MEPC.7/circ.6
+- Offer the knowledge and skills required in accordance with the guidance and recommendation given by the IMO MSC-MEPC.7/circ.6

 - Deliver the training necessary for the application and maintenance of a company’s Safety Management Code.

-- gain knowledge of the applicable codes, guidelines and standards as appropriate and the relevant mandatory rules and regulations
+- Gain knowledge on the applicable codes, guidelines and standards as appropriate and the relevant mandatory rules and regulations

 Who should attend?